pinnaculum/galacteek/galacteek/docs/manual/en/settings.rst

 The **Routing mode** setting lets you choose between *dht* (the default) or *dhtclient*.
-Using *dhtclient* can significantly reduce CPU usage, but your node will not act as a full DHT node on the network.
+Using *dhtclient* can significantly reduce CPU usage, but your node will not act as a full :term:`DHT` node on the network.

 The **Pubsub routing** setting lets you choose the pubsub routing protocol.
 The *gossipsub* protocol is potentially more bandwidth-efficient than